gpuweb/WSL/Spec/source/index.rst

     Returns true if and only if its argument is an infinity. isnan
     Returns true if and only if its argument is a NaN.

+..
+I also removed isordered and isunordered, can easily be brought back.

 .. _numerical_compliance_label: